pongr/fourarms/README.md

 #### SenderIsInLookup

-If the sender of a received email exists it transfers the email to the specified mailet.
-It uses the Lookup trait to check if the sender is in the lookup.
+Matches if the sender of a received email exists in the Lookup.
 So you'll have to provide an implementation of Lookup trait as the matcher's config parameter (after the equal sign).

 ```xml
 <mailet match="com.pongr.fourarms.matcher.SenderIsInLookup=org.domain.SimpleDbSpamSenderLookup" class="ToProcessor">